VUEngine/vuengine.github.io/documentation/basics/building.md

 ### Action Buttons

-The Action Button Bar (**A**) in the top right of the application allow you to quickly start a build, run or flash a game, or clean the build cache.
-You'll also be able to see the progress of builds or flash cart writes on the respective buttons.
+The toolbar Action Buttons (**A**) in the top right of the application allow you to quickly start a build, run or flash a game, clean the build cache and more.

 If you click on <i class="fa fa-play" /> **Run** or <i class="fa fa-microchip" /> **Flash** without a ROM being built yet, a build will start and the respective action will be queued and executed once the build is completed.
 Click the button again to unqueue.
 Click the other button, respectively, to queue/unqueue that action as well.
 Clicking the Build button while a build is running toggles the Build Panel.